Terry Smith (businessman): Early life

 Smith grew up in East London where he attended Stratford Grammar School before reading history at University College Cardiff in 1974, graduating with a First.
-He turned down an offer of research fellowship to pursue a career in business.
+He turned down an offer of a research fellowship to pursue a business career.

 Early career

 Smith worked for Barclays Bank from 1973 to 1984.
 He managed the Pall Mall branch before transferring to the firm's finance department, where he developed an interest in stock analysis.
 He obtained an MBA from Henley Management College in 1979.

-He left Barclays to work at W Greenwell & Co as a research analyst.
-Later he joined Barclays de Zoete Wedd.
+He left Barclays to work at W. Greenwell & Co. as a research analyst.
+Later he joined Barclays de Zoete Wedd, holding the position of the top-rated bank analyst in London from 1984-89.

 In 1990 he was appointed Head of UK Company Research at UBS Phillips & Drew, a position from which he was dismissed in 1992 following the publication of his best-selling book Accounting for Growth.

 Accounting for Growth

 In 1990 a series of high-profile FTSE 100 public companies went bust, including Polly Peck and British and Commonwealth.
-Smith's clients wanted to know why these firms had failed despite posting apparently healthy profits.
+Whilst working for UBS Phillips & Drew, Smith's clients wanted to know why these firms had failed despite posting apparently healthy profits.
 In response, Smith wrote an analysts circular showing that these firms had run into difficulties with cash flow, rather than profitability, and in some cases had used deliberately misleading accounting techniques.

 Smith's paper examined 12 of these techniques; the paper's title, Accounting for Growth, was intended as a pun.
 The paper was well-received and led to a book publishing contract with Random House.
 UBS asked Smith to withdraw the book.
 Both Smith and Random House refused.
 UBS suspended Smith before firing and suing him.
 Smith counter-sued; the two parties settled out of court 18 months later.

-The controversy helped propel the book to the top of the bestsellers chart, displacing Stephen Hawking's A Brief History of Time from the no.1 spot and eventually selling over 100,000 copies.
+The controversy helped propel the book to the top of the bestsellers chart, displacing Stephen Hawking's A Brief History of Time from the no.1 spot and eventually selling over 100 000 copies.

 Collins Stewart and Tullett Prebon

 Smith joined Collins Stewart in 1992, shortly after being fired from UBS.
 He became a director in 1996; in 2000 he became Chief Executive after leading a management buy-out.
 The company floated on the London Stock Exchange in the same year.
 In 2003, Collins Stewart acquired Tullett Liberty, and then in 2004 acquired Prebon Group, creating Tullett Prebon, the world's second largest inter-dealer broker.

 Collins Stewart and Tullett Prebon were demerged in December 2006.
 Smith served as chairman of the demerged Collins Stewart entity from 2006 to 2010.
-In September 2014, Smith announced his retirement as director and deputy chairman of Tullett Prebon in order to concentrate on Fundsmith.
+In September 2014, Smith announced his retirement from Tullett Prebon in order to concentrate on Fundsmith.

-During Smith's tenure as Chief Executive of Tullett Prebon, he produced some £2 billion in shareholder value.